GMT-4 is 4 hours behind Greenwich Mean Time (GMT).

 Enter your location or any place of your choice for more comparisons.

-The following countries or regions use the offset -4 either in Standard time or Daylight Saving Time as indicated.
+The following countries or regions use GMT-4 either in Standard time or Daylight Saving Time as indicated.